rthome/CubeDemo/README.md

 CubeDemo
 ========

-Demo written in C++ and OpenGL 3.3.
+Demo written in C++ and OpenGL 4.1.
 This demonstrates some fairly basic rendering techniques, such as:

 * Per-pixel ADS lighting
 * Instanced geometry rendering using Texture Buffer Objects
 * Gamma correction in the fragment shader

+This demo runs on Windows (tested with 8.1), Mac (10.10), and Linux (Ubuntu 14.10).

 How to build
 ------------

-I use [CMake](http://www.cmake.org/) as the build system.
+This project uses [CMake](http://www.cmake.org/) as the build system.
 A typical build process on a Unix system looks like this:

 Clone the repository (recursively to include submodules glm and glfw):